THE INDIAN NATIONAL ARMY – SOME UNANSWERED QUESTIONS

 to convince the Japanese to allot specific sectors to the INA, instead of using

 it in penny packets.
-Bose repeatedly stressed that advance into India must be
+Bose repeatedly stressed that advance into India

 In the Arakan